Church of St John the Baptist, Glastonbury: Interior

 The interior of the church includes four 15th-century tomb-chests, some 15th-century stained glass in the chancel, medieval vestments, and a domestic cupboard of about 1500 which was once at Witham Charterhouse.

 At the front of the tower are two large carvings, the 'Madonna with Child' and the 'Resurrection Christ' – early works of Ernst Blensdorf, carved in 1945, after his escape from the Nazis.

+The memorial window dedicated to Joseph and Elizabeth Bishop is by Archibald John Davies of the Bromsgrove Guild of Applied Arts.
+It depicts various saints and legends associated Glastonbury and was installed in 1936.

 Tower and Bells

 The west tower has elaborate buttressing, panelling and battlements.
 The tower rises to a height of 134½ feet (about 41 metres), and is the second tallest parish church tower in Somerset.
 During the 15th century the present tower at the western end of the church replaced an earlier central tower.
 The tower is said to have inspired numerous others, including the tower of Northington Parish Church in Hampshire.
 The tower is unusual in that it has a chiming clock, but no clock face.

 There has been a set of bells at St John's Church since 1403.
 The oldest existing bell was originally made in 1612 and inscribed 'I sound to bid the sick repent in hope of life when breath is spent'.
 This bell was recast in 1992.
 The ring of six bells was augmented to a ring of eight in 1878 The largest, the tenor bell, is about 14 cwt or about 712 kg and the smallest, the treble, is about 5 cwt or 250 kg.